 In July, the Metro Council voted to keep electric scooters in Nashville for now, but they also decided to update some of the city’s safety regulations.
 Both drivers and scooter commuters should be aware of these changes so they can get around the city safely and legally.

 Less scooters in the city

-Nashville plans on putting a cap on the number of operators in the city to decrease the amount of scooters lying on the streets.
-This in turn will decrease the amount of people using them all at once and make them less likely to crash into cars, pedestrians or each other.
-Property owners will also not have to deal with an over saturation of scooters lying near their areas thanks to two full-time employees per 100 scooters taking more time to equally distribute them throughout the city.
+Nashville plans on putting a cap on the number of operators in the city to decrease the number of scooters lying on the streets.
+This, in turn, will decrease the number of people using them all at once and make them less likely to crash into cars, pedestrians or each other.
+Property owners will also not have to deal with an oversaturation of scooters lying near their areas thanks to two full-time employees per 100 scooters taking more time to equally distribute them throughout the city.